I've done my bit for Queen and Country and very proud to have served...

 It gives me great satisfaction and pleasure for the opportunity to share with you this wonderful hobby of mine through this website, which I hope you find as pleasurable an experience as I have intended it to be.
 I wish you good health, happiness and inner peace to your heart's content.

 No matter your circumstances, don't compare your life to others as you really have no idea what their journey through life has been all about.
 And, if there is something you like to do, get on with it and do it while you can.
-For should you procrastinate, you might never get the chance and end up missing out...
+For should you procrastinate, you might never get the chance later on in life and end up missing out...

 Above are part of a collection of Bushcraft type knives I made for myself, which underpin my original intentions that led to my knife making activities.
 This photo was taken July 2012 during a 'British Blades Forum' wilderness Camping get together at Chesterfield.

-Below: The same set of knives as featured in the April 2013 issue of G Q Magazine alongside knives from highly notable professional knife makers!
+Below: The same set of knives as featured in the April 2013 issue of G Q Magazine alongside knives from other highly regarded and well known professional knife makers!

-Fishing for Heroes Charity event at Thrunton fishery in Northumberland - Sept.2014.
+Fishing for Heroes Charity event at Thrunton fishery in Northumberland.

 Bruce is canny, a good man through and through.
-You only need to see his TV programs to appreciate that he's the real deal and cares deeply about the environment and the diversity of people he comes into contact with.
-With Bruce having also served, it was only natural that we got on well from the outset.
-The man is a joy to be with, has great sense of humour and as down to earth and affable as you would wish.
-With having several of my knives, I've always felt that Bruce takes along a part of me on his adventures, which is always a nice thought to hang on to.
-I'm always looking ahead to his next project, but I've since learned from him that it can take ages and great expense to get a project team together, get to and back from wherever and actual get the filming sorted and ready for showing.
-No matter to me really as I'm happy to see his repeats and each time I do, I learn something new...
+One only need to see his TV programs to appreciate that he's the real deal and cares deeply about the environment and the diversity of people he comes into contact with.
+With Bruce having spent some time in the army, it was only natural that we got on well.
+The man is a joy to be with, has great sense of humour and is down to earth and affable as one would hope.
+With having several of my knives, I've always felt that Bruce takes along a part of me on his adventures, which is always a nice thought to hang on to as I can no longer do much physically nowadays.
+No matter though as I sort of travel and experience things through him.
+I can watch repeats of his adventures and each time I do, I learn something new.
 Bruce is the real thing, kind, considerate and generous with no false airs and graces.
 It's impossible not to love him...

 Jan makes about 20 knives a year, but what he makes are absolute gems.
 When I asked him why he does it, he said, "The winters are very long here..."

-Jan is also a good Fisherman, living as he does, just a few hundred meters from a very good Salmon river.
+Jan is also a keen Fisherman, living as he does, just a few hundred meters from a very good Salmon river.
 I have an open invite to Salmon fishing, but getting to where he lives is quite a journey.

-While I stayed in the north past Uppsala , Sweden in general, is fantastically beautiful place, exceptionally clean with very nice friendly people.
+While I stayed in the north past Uppsala , Sweden in general, is a fantastically beautiful place, exceptionally clean with very nice friendly people.
 People started conversations with me at every stage of my journey north and then back south again.
 They reminded me very much of Geordies, who are just as friendly and helpful.